WhisperingChaos/didx/README.md

 # Ex 5 - Build and run a simple golang "goodbye" image within the context of the dind
 #        client container.
 The input Docker context required to create the
 #        image along with the Bash script directing its build and execution is mounted
 #        into the dind client's file system.
-After running this bash script terminate
+After running this bash script, terminate
 #        and destroy the dind server and client containers.
 #
 #       Options explained: